This sample script is provided for illustrative purposes only and is not guaranteed to be functional in a production environment.

 2 - Copy error - file copy to failed

-3 - file path of currently scanned file is invalid
+3 - file path of the currently scanned file is invalid

-4 - the destination path of either allowed/blocked or both is invalid.
+4 - the destination path of either allowed/blocked or both, are invalid.

 The script itself can be found and downloaded from the following link: